skyzyx/international-travel-planning-guide/markdown/guide/technology-tips.md

 ---
 description: These are broad patterns, habits, and guidelines that will apply to the majority of your trips with regard to technology.
-icon: material/cellphone
+icon: material/laptop
 ---

-# Technology tips
+# Technology Tips

 These are broad patterns, habits, and guidelines that will apply to the majority of your trips with regard to technology.